ProvableHQ/sdk/sdk/README.md

 </details>

-Using both webworkers and a wasm initialization in a React hook, a single page app can be created that executes Aleo zero knowledge programs.
+Using both webworkers and a wasm initialization in a React hook, a single-page app can be created that executes Aleo's zero knowledge programs.

 <details>
-<summary>Example App.jsx Implementing Zero Knowledge Program Execution</summary>
+<summary>Example App.jsx - Implementing Zero Knowledge Program Execution</summary>

 ```jsx
 import { useEffect, useState } from "react";